Agenda for Change: History

 From September 2014 NHS Wales intends to pay NHS staff at least the living wage, resulting in about 2,400 employees receiving an increase in salary of up to £470 above UK wide Agenda for Change rates.

-Following the financial crisis which started in 2007, NHS pay was frozen in 2011 for two years, followed by increases capped at 1 per cent.
+After the 2008 financial crisis, NHS pay was frozen in 2011 for two years, followed by increases capped at 1%.
 In March 2017 the National Health Service Pay Review Body (NHSPRB), the independent body who advises the government on healthcare sector pay, advised that the public sector 1% pay cap be extended for another year.

 In June 2018 employers and unions announced that NHS staff in England had accepted a deal to reform the current Agenda for Change system and provide a three-year pay deal.
 The reforms include the removal of overlapping pay points between bands and incremental pay progression no longer occurring on a yearly basis.
 The final year of implementation is 2020/21.
 The objectives included: